RaizorDev/cell/README.md

 ```

-We can post a message to our web worker using the next command.
+A message can be then posted to the web worker using the `postWorker` command.

 ```javascript
 Mediator.postWorker('count',"Text")